darkrain42/tailscale-initramfs/README.md

 the rest of the tailnet, i.e. to disallow all outbound access from the initramfs, and only permit inbound connections.

+**Caution**: The initramfs tailscale instance cannot log in your tailnet after the auth key expires, so the pre-boot environment won't be accessible from your tailnet.
+Tailscale auth keys are only valid for up to 90 days, configured when generating the auth key.
+To avoid losing access to the pre-boot environment, make sure you create a new auth key and update the initramfs before the old key expires.

 ## Install

 0. Requires tailscale already be [installed](https://pkgs.tailscale.com/stable/)